Mooskopf/vue-node-travel-app/README.md

 # Travel App

-You need to have MYSQL running on your machine and add a Database named "travel_db" with a table "destinations" that has two varchar values "name" and "color" and a table "users" that has three varchar values "name", "email" and "password"
-You will also need to create an .env in the backend.
+You need to have MYSQL running on your machine and add a Database named "travel_db" To create the tables simply make a get request to the route /createdb (f.e. in your browser open localhost:7000/createdb) You will also need to create an .env in the backend.
 For that rename the .env.example to .env and paste your secret in there.
 To create a secret open your terminal and type in "node" + Enter.
 After that write in the following code:
 ```sh
 var token = require('crypto').randomBytes(64).toString('hex'); console.log(token);